Pros: Bass impact, Bass-oriented, Fun signature, Decent V-Shaped tuning, good staging and imaging for the price

 Build Quality and Fit: (Score: 8.0/10)

 The KS2 shell is made from plastic which makes it very light.
 For the price, I did not expect the finish to be this good but and It gave me the impression that it can take a decent amount of abuse from daily use.
 Fit wise, the KS2s are comfortable and I was able to wear them for hours while working from home throughout the day.
-Cable seem to be one of those generic cables you get from most Chifi products so nothing much to talk about here other than its tendency to tangle up.
+Cable seems to be one of those generic cables you get from most Chifi products so nothing much to talk about here other than its tendency to tangle up.

 You may need tip rolling as the stock tips did not provide my ears enough seal.
 I used the Final silicone tips which helped me solve that issue.